void

 Vienna is mentioned 54 times in The Good Soldier Švejk.

-Vienna appears several times in the story, and mentioned first in [I.1] during the conversation at U kalicha.
-The city is mentioned 8 times in the first chapter.
+Vienna appears several times in the story, first mentioned in [I.1] during the conversation at U kalicha.
+The city is mentioned eight times in the first chapter.

 The plot briefly takes place here when the train with Ersatzbataillon IR.
 91 stops at a railway station in Vienna on the way from Budějovice to Királyhida.
 Here Švejk finally gets back to Oberleutnant Lukáš after he has been permitted to leave the arrest wagon to provide food for the gluttonous Feldoberkurat Lacina.
-The narrative from Vienna contains some observations from the author where he relates how the atmosphere now has turned gloomy after the initial euphoria at the outbreak of war.
+The narrative from Vienna contains some observations from the author, describing how the atmosphere has now turned gloomy after the initial euphoria at the outbreak of war.

 Background

-The city was the capital of Austria-Hungary during the whole existence of the Dual Monarchy.
-The Emperors of the House of Habsburg held court in the palaces of Hofburg and Schönbrunn and the declaration of war on Serbia was issued from Vienna.
+The city was the capital of Austria-Hungary throughout the existence of the Dual Monarchy.
+The emperors of the House of House of Habsburg held court in the palaces of Hofburg and Schönbrunn, and the declaration of war on Serbia was issued from Vienna.

 IR.
 91 through Wien